Golden Horde: Mongol origins (c. 1225 – 1241)

 Genghis Khan divided the Mongol Empire amongst his four sons as appanages.
 Jochi was given the lands (an ulus) around the Irtysh River.
 As the eldest son, he was given the lands that were farthest away from his father's native land, according to the Mongol custom.
 However, the territory was not fixed and Jochi died before he could significantly expand it.
 Batu Khan was designated as his primary heir.
 Jochi's eldest son Orda founded a separate power in the east (the eastern wing).
 Both agreed they could not claim each other's territories and that Batu's descendants had precedence over Orda's descendants.

-In 1229, at Ögödei's enthronement, the kurultai decided to subdue the Kipchaks and Batu was tasked with military operations in the west, having won Ögödei's favor.
-In 1235, Batu with the great general Subutai began an invasion westwards, first conquering the Bashkirs and then moving on to Volga Bulgaria in 1236.
-From there he conquered some of the southern steppes of present-day Ukraine in 1237, forcing many of the local Cumans to retreat westward.
-The Mongol campaign against the Kipchaks and Cumans had already started under Jochi and Subutai in 1216–1218 when the Merkits took shelter among them.
-By 1239, a large portion of Cumans were driven out of the Crimean Peninsula, and it became one of the appanages of the Mongol Empire.
-The remnants of the Crimean Cumans survived in the Crimean Mountains, and they would, in time, mix with other groups in the Crimea (including Greeks, Goths, and Mongols) to form the Crimean Tatar population.
-Moving north, Batu began the Mongol invasion of Rus' and spent three years subjugating the principalities, whilst his cousins Möngke, Kadan, and Güyük moved southwards into Alania.